Confidence Scores Explained

 What a confidence score actually represents

 In practice, confidence tells you how stable a deduction is under the information available in the photo.
 Clear evidence usually pushes the score up.
-Occlusion, blur, weak lighting, or multiple plausible explanations pull it down.
+Occlusion, blur, weak lighting, missing context, or multiple plausible explanations pull it down.
+The same score can feel more or less important depending on the consequence of the finding.

 How to think about high, medium, and low confidence